Individuals can contribute to any number of pension plans.

 Personal contributions made by an individual are unlimited.
 However there is a limit on the amount of gross contributions that an individual can pay each year and benefit fully from tax relief.

-Tax relief is restricted to the higher of £3,600 or 100% of relevant UK earnings - subject to the annual allowance.
-If the Money Purchase Annual Allowance (MPAA) has been triggered, tax relief on money purchase contributions is restricted to £10,000.
+If the Money Purchase Annual Allowance (MPAA) has been triggered, tax relief on money purchase contributions is restricted to £4,000.

 Tax relief is only given in the tax year the contribution is paid.